Quantum lattice dynamics and their importance in ternary superhydride clathrates: Results

 \subsection{Ab-initio machine-learned interatomic potentials}

-In the self-consistent harmonic approximation, the full anharmonic and interacting lattice is mapped onto an auxiliary harmonic system and the free energy $\mathcal{F}$ of the full system is approximated by the minimum of the free energy of the auxiliary harmonic system~\cite{Born1951,SCHA_Hooton,PhysRevLett.17.89,PhysRevB.1.572}.
+In the self-consistent harmonic approximation, the system of fully anharmonic and interacting lattice vibrations is mapped onto an auxiliary harmonic system and the free energy $\mathcal{F}$ of the full system is approximated by the minimum of the free energy of the auxiliary harmonic system~\cite{Born1951,SCHA_Hooton,PhysRevLett.17.89,PhysRevB.1.572}.
 In the \SSCHA, this minimization is performed stochastically via Monte-Carlo summation and importance sampling over several consecutive ensembles (populations) of a large number of individuals.
 Each individual here corresponds to a supercell structure with displaced atomic positions, where the supercell size determines the density of phonon wave vectors in the Brillouin zone~\cite{PhysRevB.89.064302}.
-More details are provided in the Method section, the Supplementary Material (SM)~\footnote{The Supplemental Material is available on the journal website.}, and in Refs.~\cite{PhysRevLett.111.177002,PhysRevB.96.014111,PhysRevB.97.014306,PhysRevB.98.024106,PhysRevLett.122.075901,errea2020quantum,Monacelli_2021}.
+More details are provided in the Method section, in Supplementary Method~2, and in Refs.~\cite{PhysRevLett.111.177002,PhysRevB.96.014111,PhysRevB.97.014306,PhysRevB.98.024106,PhysRevLett.122.075901,errea2020quantum,Monacelli_2021}.

 In practice, to calculate accurate phonon frequencies within \SSCHA, in particular for slow-converging soft modes, one needs to consider population sizes of several ten or hundred thousands individuals.
 In addition, one also needs to converge the supercell size.